 None of that nondescript, colorless booth whose sole purpose is utility.
-Today you can choose from north of 100 color options, and customize the exterior with writing of any sort, from highway name to toll pricing to safety instructions.
+Today you can choose from toll booth design with north of 100 color options for a toll-booth, and customize the exterior with writing of any sort, from highway name to toll pricing to safety instructions.
 Using vinyl wrapping for the booth adds extra sheen and protection from scratching, and also ensures the color doesn’t fade as easily.

 - Heating and Cooling

 In order to allow workers to be most effective, maintaining a comfortable environment is key. prefab toll booths are constructed with baseboard heating to allow for convenient temperature control without relying on an external heater which may get damaged or lost.
 A built-in A/C unit means no more portable fans that tend to do a skimpy job.

 - Nature’s Call

-Having a built-in restroom is not only a thoughtful addition for workers, but also a time-management consideration, as it allows employees to use the facilities without trekking into a main building and leaving the booth unmanned.
+Having a built-in restroom is not only a thoughtful addition for the toll attendant, but also a time-management consideration, as it allows employees to use the facilities without trekking into a main building and leaving the booth unmanned.

 - Exterior Additions

-Tinted windows provide extra protection from the sun and keep the booth cooler, while LED spotlights light up the surrounding area.
+Tinted windows by toll booth glass provide extra protection from the sun and keep the booth cooler, while LED spotlights light up the surrounding area.
 This ensures that the area is well lit and provides another layer of security for your toll booths.
 Locking caster wheels allow a portable toll booth to remain securely in place when not being moved from location to location.